newt0/defaimint/pitch/elevenlabs-script.md

 ### 🛡 FEATURES: Safe & Effortless

 Letting AI manage your money feels risky.
-That’s why we designed DeFAI with two principles:
+That’s why we designed DeFAI-Mint with two principles:
 **Safety.
 And Simplicity.**

 Your mint price equals your trade budget.